 Shamma Alam is an Associate Professor of Economics in the Department of International Studies at Dickinson College.
-He also serves as a Research Associate at the CEQ Institute at Tulane University and contributes courses at the U.S. Army War College.
+He also serves as a Research Associate at the CEQ Institute at Tulane University and contributes to courses at the U.S. Army War College.
 Shamma Alam’s research focuses on different aspects of international development, such as health issues and measurements, fertility issues, agricultural economics, public finance, and microcredit.
 He served as a Consultant at the World Bank several times, including in their Economic Policy, Poverty and Gender Group, Development Data Group, and East Asia and Pacific Region group.
 He also previously served as a consultant in the Agriculture Policy Team at the Bill and Melinda Gates Foundation.
-Shamma Alam received his M.A. and Ph.D. in Economics from the University of Washington, Seattle, and B.A. in Economics from Franklin & Marshall College.
+Shamma Alam received his M.A. and Ph.D. in Economics from the University of Washington, Seattle, and his B.A. in Economics from Franklin & Marshall College.

-Alison Cullen joined the Evans School faculty at University of Washington in 1995.
-Her research involves the analysis of risks to human health and the environment, decision making in the face of risks which are uncertain or vary spatially, temporally and across populations, and the application of value of information and distributional techniques.
-At University of Washington she is also an adjunct professor in the School of Public Health and in the College of the Environment, and serves on the Boards of the Program on Climate Change and the Environmental Management Certificate.
-Cullen holds a Sc.D. in Environmental Health Management and a M.S. in Environmental Health Science, Exposure Assessment, and Engineering from Harvard University School of Public Health.
+Alison Cullen joined the Evans School faculty at the University of Washington in 1995.
+Her research involves the analysis of risks to human health and the environment, decision-making in the face of risks that are uncertain or vary spatially, temporally, and across populations, and the application of the value of information and distributional techniques.
+At the University of Washington, she is also an adjunct professor in the School of Public Health and in the College of the Environment and serves on the Boards of the Program on Climate Change and the Environmental Management Certificate.
+Cullen holds an Sc.D. in Environmental Health Management and an M.S. in Environmental Health Science, Exposure Assessment, and Engineering from Harvard University School of Public Health.
 She also holds a B.S. in Civil/Environmental Engineering from the Massachusetts Institute of Technology (MIT).